ropensci/tidypmc/vignettes/tidypmc.md

 Introduction to tidypmc
 ================
 Chris Stubben
-June 3, 2019
+August 6, 2019

 The `tidypmc` package parses XML documents in the Open Access subset of [Pubmed Central](https://europepmc.org).
 Download the full text using `pmc_xml`.

 ``` r
 library(tidypmc)